 As you can see above, I’ve sliced slits into the pie pastry, and it still holds together.
 The #1 rule you need to know about this pastry, is that to get it nice and crispy, you need to baste it with egg wash (mixed up eggs).

 It comes out looking super golden brown when baked for around 30 minutes, but be sure to read the recipe instructions for how to get it looking like this photo.
 Its really easy, and there are no sneaky photo tricks done in any of my recipes.
 This is the real deal right here.

 Obviously, if you’re dairy-free, you’d be wanting to switch out the cream for coconut cream, but this is a perfect example of how flakey this pie crust is.
 It’s absolutely delicious, and won’t let you down.

 Dairy Free Keto Pie Crust

 Easy Low carb pie crust doesn’t need many different ingredients to taste delicious.
-If you are looking for more flaky Dairy Free Keto Pie Crust like this, you are going to love my other dessert recipes on the blog that are just as delicious is this one, or you can download my Best Selling Keto Cookbook and get even more great keto dessert recipes.
+If you are looking for more flaky Dairy-Free Keto Pie Crust like this, you are going to love my other dessert recipes on the blog that are just as delicious as this one, or you can download my Best Selling Keto Cookbook and get even more great keto dessert recipes.